How to Get Rid of Sun Damage on the Face

 If an individual takes the time to identify and treat sun-damaged skin now, he or she can prevent long-term skin issues.
 By working with Dr. Babak Azizzadeh of the CENTER for Advanced Facial Plastic Surgery, an individual can find a safe, effective way to address his or her sun-damaged skin.

 Dr. Azizzadeh is a globally recognized facial plastic and reconstructive surgeon who understands how to treat sun-damaged skin.
-He offer holistic treatment of sun-damaged skin, and he ensures that each of his patients can correct sun spots, wrinkles and other facial skin issues.
-Dr. Azizzadeh also tailors each treatment to his patient to deliver the best-possible facial rejuvenation results.
+He offers holistic treatment of sun-damaged skin, and he ensures that each of his patients can correct sun spots, wrinkles and other facial skin issues.
+Dr. Azizzadeh also tailors each treatment to his patient to deliver the best possible facial rejuvenation results.

 Schedule a Skincare Treatment Consultation with Dr. Azizzadeh Today

-Dr. Azizzadeh is available to meet with an individual and explore different ways to treat his or her sun-damaged skin.
-To schedule a skincare treatment consultation with Dr. Azizzadeh, please call us today at 310-657-2203.
+Dr. Azizzadeh is available to meet with an individual and explore different ways to treat their sun-damaged skin.
+To schedule an in-person or virtual skincare treatment consultation with Dr. Azizzadeh, please contact us online or call us today at 310-657-2203.